dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 **INFORMATIVE:** It is undecided whether we want SilkTouch to output the `Create` methods itself or whether we want it in a non-generated partial.

-The binding class **shall** itself implement the top-level interface, using the `getProcAddress` delegate stored from the `Create` method to implement the native calls using a direct function pointer call.
+The binding class **shall** itself implement the top-level interface, using the `INativeContext` stored from the `Create` method to implement the native calls using a direct function pointer call.

 The binding class **shall** also contain shorthand functions for calling the static functions contained within the static subinterface using the *static default*.